Mr. Sandman: The Chordettes version

 The Chordettes' recording of the song was released on the Cadence Records label, on both 78 RPM and 45 RPM formats.
 Cadence's founder, Archie Bleyer, was the orchestra conductor on the recording, and provided a rhythmic beat for the recording using his knees.
 Bleyer's voice is heard briefly in the third verse, when he says "Yes?"
 The piano is played by Moe Wechsler.
 Liberace's name is mentioned for his "wavy hair", and a glissando (a flourish common in his music) immediately follows.
 Pagliacci is mentioned for having a lonely heart, which is a reference to the opera Pagliacci by Ruggero Leoncavallo.
+An important milestone in this version is the opening sequence of vocal arpeggios ("bom, bom, bom, bom" etc.).
+This section was heavily sampled by several subsequent genres, such as hip-hop.

 In the United States, the Chordettes' single reached No. 1 on all three of Billboards popular music charts, and was ranked No. 9 in Cash Boxs ranking of "1955's Top Pop Records as Voted in the Cash Box Poll".

 In 2002, the 1954 recording of the song by The Chordettes on Cadence Records was inducted into the Grammy Hall of Fame.

-The Chordettes' version was notably featured in scenes of several TV shows and movies throughout the years, including Halloween II (1981), Uncle Buck (1989), Halloween H20: 20 Years Later (1998), Doctor Who (2005), Grimm (2011), Sleepy Hollow (2013), and Deadpool (2016).
+The Chordettes' version was notably featured in scenes of several TV shows and movies throughout the years, including Halloween II (1981), Uncle Buck (1989), Halloween H20: 20 Years Later (1998), Doctor Who (2005), Grimm (2011), Sleepy Hollow (2013), Deadpool (2016), and Stranger Things (2016).